fkapsahili/datavislab/MusicData/README.md

 - Do US vs. UK albums releases differ in genre over years?
 - Do most used words in albums differ a lot between US and UK?
 - Do technical innovations (CD, MP3 downloads, streaming) have an influence on the music market?
-- Are there relevant gender aspects in recommended albums?
+- Are there gender aspects in recommended albums?
 - Recommendation score: what are means or distributions per genre?
 - Do Jazz artists live longer than Rock musicians?
 - At which age of the artist have famous albums typically been released?
+- Do subgenres of "Rock" such as "Punk, Grunge, Metal, ...) show some interesting patterns?
+- What are the most or less dominant music instruments per genre?
+- Are there famous artists playing harp?
 - ...

 ---